20 Of The Most Dangerous Hikes In The U.S.

 Photo by Casey Horner on Unsplash

 Along the stunning Na Pali Coast, the Kalalau Trail ranks among the most dangerous hikes in America.
 Its path through steep cliffs and slippery conditions demands utmost caution.
 Often wet due to its proximity to the ocean, the trail’s beauty belies its risks.
-Hikers should approach with preparation, respect for the natural elements, and a readiness to face the challenges posed by one of the most dangerous hikes in the world.
+Hikers should approach with caution, respect for the natural elements, and a readiness to face the challenges posed by one of the most dangerous hikes in the world.

 Distance: 11 miles